melontini/bootloader-unlock-wall-of-shame/README.md

 - You will not receive OTA updates.
 - your warranty will be void.

+> [!WARNING]
+> Global unlock might be on its way out: [xiaomiui.net](https://xiaomiui.net/say-goodbye-to-hyperos-global-bootloader-unlock-52670/)

-If your phone is not from China the standard 7+-day procedure applies.
+If your phone is not from China the standard 7+-day procedure applies.*

 Look here if you want to learn about how Ximi's bootloader works: [Xiaomi-bootloader](https://github.com/lrh2000/Xiaomi-bootloader)